forzzzzz/Leben-In-Deutschland-Test/README.md

 ### Features

 - Real test simulation
-- Topics and subjects
+- Themes and Topics
 - Statistics
-- Choice of country of residence
+- Choice your land
 - Translation into native language
 - Favorites
 - No internet connection (except for translation)